CAG2Mark/OpenSkillBot/README.md

 * This project is not affiliated with Microsoft's Trueskill project in any way, apart from the use of its model.
 * This project is not affiliated with Discord (the social platform), Discord.NET, or any other libraries used.
+* This project is not affiliated with Challonge.